haydarai/tpcdi-kit/README.md

     $ java -jar DIGen.jar -o ../staging/5/ -sf 5

 ### Config
-This file store information about how to connect to the memsql server you are using.
+The db.conf file store information about how to connect to the memsql server you are using.
 Don't forget to update this file with your memsql `host`, `port`, and `user`.

 ### Options: